markuskimius/pinchpan2/README.md

 `options` is an object that may specify zero or more of the following:

   * `.panInertia`   : When panning, the inertia of the pan.
 The default is 0.98;
+  * `.panSpeed`     : When panning by touch, the speed at which to panning should occur.
+The default is 3.0.
-  * `.pinchSpeed`   : When pinching, the speed at which the pinching should occur.
-The default is double the ratio of the size of the element to the page.
+  * `.pinchSpeed`   : When pinching by touch, the speed at which the pinching should occur.
+The default is 10.0.
   * `.zoomMin`      : When zooming, the mininum allowed zoom level.
 The default is 0.01.
 Must be greater than 0.
   * `.zoomMax`      : When zooming, the maximum allowed zoom level.
-The default is Infinite.
+The default is Infinity.
 Must be greater-than-or-equal-to zoomMin.
-  * `.zoomPanSpeed` : When zooming, the amount to pan by the panning action.
-The default is 2.0.
   * `.zoomPerPixel` : When zooming, the amount to zoom by a single pixel of pinching action.
-The default is twice the inverse of the size of the element being zoomed.
+The default is 0.001;

 ## Example